magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
-In this repository I document my journey for the 100 days of Coding challenge
+<h2> In this repository I document my journey for the 100 days of Coding challenge</h2>